mljar/mercury/README.md

     src="https://raw.githubusercontent.com/mljar/visual-identity/main/mercury/mercury_file_input.png" width="35%" />
 </p>

 The uploaded file name will be passed to the notebook as a string.
 The uploaded file will be copied to the same directory as the notebook.
-After notebook execution the uploaded file will be removed.
+After notebook execution, the uploaded file will be removed.

 ### Full example YAML